cloudtty/cloudtty/README.md

 ## Rationale

 1. Operator creates a job and a service with the same name in the proper namespace.
-   If Ingress or VitualService is used, it also creates the routing information.
+   If `Ingress` or `VirtualService` is used, it also creates the routing information.

 2. When the pod status is `Ready`, it will show the access url to the cloudshell status.